A new class of the entire function of order one: a case study: Introduction

-The purpose of the paper is to study the some classes of the entire functions.
-In Section \ref{sec:2} we introduce the results in the theory of the entire functions.
-In Section \ref{sec:3} we consider alternative products for the above classes of the entire functions.
-In Section \ref{sec:4} we investigate the behaviors for the above classes of the entire functions on the critical line.
-Finally, we give the simple zeros for some entire functions in Section \ref{sec:5}.
+The structure of the paper is designed as follows.
+In Section 2 we address the functional equation, products and symmetric lines for the entire function $\mathcal{H} \left( s \right)$.
+In Section 2 we give the detailed proof of Theorem \ref{TH1}.
+In Section 3 we propose an equivalent representation of Theorem \ref{TH1}.
+In Section 4 we investigate the critical line of the special hyperbolic cosine function $F\left( s \right)=cosh\left( {s-6} \right)$.
+Finally, we draw the conclusion in Section 5.